erkston/lobby-bot/README.md

 ## lil-lobby-bot
-This is a small discord bot designed to place users into a "lobby" that sends players to a server once a set amount have joined.
+This is a discord bot designed to place users into a "lobby" that sends players to a server once a set amount have joined.
 Users join the lobby by clicking a reaction in discord, different reactions have different lengths of time for the bot to wait before they remove the user (or until the lobby is full and "launches").
 The bot reads the number of current players on the servers and adds that to the number of players waiting in discord, and alerts when that total meets a threshold.
 Made for TF2 but should work with anything compatible with python-a2s.